U-GOD/walrOs/README.md

 2. The agent calls MemWal `remember()` to store the artifact on Walrus and receives a `blob_id`.
 3. The agent calls the WalrOS Move contract to register a `KnowledgeNode` on Sui with the `blob_id` and lineage pointers to parent nodes.
 4. Sui emits a typed event (`KnowledgeNodeCreated`).
-5. The frontend subscribes to Sui events and updates the D3.js knowledge graph in real time.
+5. The frontend polls Sui events via RPC and updates the D3.js knowledge graph.
 6. The Fitness Oracle periodically scans all nodes, computes citation-based fitness scores, and updates them on-chain.
 7. Other agents call MemWal `recall()` to fetch existing knowledge, read it, and continue the cycle.